-It is a well-known fact that nurses are some of the hardest workers throughout the healthcare field.
-The busy work schedules and long hours provide for a lifestyle with little time for innovation.
+The busy work schedules and long hours of a nurse provide for a lifestyle with little time for innovation.
 However, nurses are finding it necessary to work hard towards bettering their career regardless of their schedules.

 It is difficult to find time for additional coursework with schedules of high demand.
 However, RN to BSN programs are designed to provide only the most convenience to busy learners.
 Universities understand the need for flexible scheduling for nurses.
 Courses are available during the day, with a majority of colleges offering night programs.
 Online programs are also available in some areas, providing even more convenience to learners.
 RN to BSN programs are typically around 1-2 years in length, with reductions due to dense course scheduling.